Farm Biosecurity Plan

 Resources for implementing a biosecurity plan for J-BAS

 J-BAS is underpinned by having a general property biosecurity plan (which will also be used for LPA from 1 October 2017), but with an additional Johne’s disease element included.
 As J-BAS itself is a tool for voluntary use by producers trading cattle, there is no property plan mandated for use with it.

-UPDATE: In an important update for producers, herds with a transition score of J-BAS 7 or 8 will revert to a J-BAS 6 rather than J-BAS 0, if no on-farm biosecurity plan is in place by 1 July 2017.
-Producers have an opportunity to return their herds to J-BAS 7 or 8 by implementing a biosecurity plan straight away (overseen and signed by their veterinarian) and conducting the first of their triennial check-tests by 30 June 2018 with clear results.
+UPDATE: In an important update for producers, herds with a transition score of J-BAS 7 or 8 became J-BAS 6, rather than J-BAS 0, if no on-farm biosecurity plan was in place by 1 July 2017.
+Producers have an opportunity to return their herds to J-BAS 7 or 8 by implementing a biosecurity plan (overseen and signed by their veterinarian) and conducting the first of their triennial check-tests by 30 June 2018 with clear results.
 Read more here

 However, several documents based on the National Farm Biosecurity Reference Manual—Grazing Livestock Production and JD Biosecurity Checklist have been developed to allow producers to meet the on-farm biosecurity planning requirement:

-- The On-farm biosecurity plan template (fillable form, best opened in Google Chrome) is for producers to work through, with links to supporting documents to access and fill in as required.
+- The On-farm biosecurity plan template, with the additional page specific to J-BAS, (fillable form, best opened in Google Chrome) is for producers to work through, with links to supporting documents to access and fill in as required.
 An additional action list, outlining biosecurity activities to be undertaken over the next 12 months, would help to make this a robust on-farm biosecurity plan specific to the property.